 Jane also often travelled to Portsmouth to visit her brothers, Francis and Charles, who were stationed there with the Royal Navy.

-From 1809 until 1817 Jane lived in the beautiful village of Chawton near Alton where her brother James brother owned Chawton House.
+From 1809 until 1817 Jane lived in the beautiful village of Chawton near Alton where her brother Edward owned Chawton House.
 Jane's brother offered Jane, Cassandra and their mother a house in Chawton Village, which is now known as Jane Austen's House Museum (left).
 Back in the countryside Jane turned again to writing and produced her greatest works, plus revising previous drafts of Mansfield Park, Emma, and Persuasion.

 In 1817 Jane became ill and moved to a house in College Street, Winchester with her sister to be closer to her doctor.
 Sadly after a couple of weeks at the age of 41, she passed away on the 18th July 1817.